 I’m not trying to tell you how to run your lives.
 I’m just trying to show you the relationship between individuals and climate change.
-Each single human being, now 7,000,000,000 strong (that’s not a drop in the ocean or… a teaspoon of salt), together a humungous pack of sometimes avid people trying to get our hands on a little portion of ‘carbon’… No, that’s true we don’t want ‘carbon’… but we sure want what is produced when carbon is released into the atmosphere.
+Each single human being, now 7,000,000,000 strong (that’s not a drop in the ocean or… a teaspoon of salt), together a humongous pack of avid people trying to get our hands on a little portion of ‘carbon’… No, that’s true we don’t want ‘carbon’… but we sure want what it produces when we release carbon into the atmosphere.

-The Explanation will keep you informed on behind the scenes developments and, in future episodes, show how this all ties in with our worldview puzzle.
+The Explanation will keep you informed on behind-the-scenes developments and, in future episodes, show how this all ties in with our worldview puzzle.
 It is another piece in the story of Earth’s atmosphere.
-Why does humanity have to go through these mind boggling global problems?
-Sign up for future notifications.
+Why does humanity have to go through these mind-boggling global problems?
+Join the mailing list in the right column.

 Please add your comments below as to how you specifically see mankind either contributing to or trying to turn the ‘climate change’ situation around.